 Fabostory is an initiative of local Kiwi authors to write collaboratively with NZ kids and give aspiring child authors the opportunity to have their work published.
 Visit http://www.fabostory3.blogspot.co.nz/ for more information.

 Upstart is a fantastic NZ publication for young writers.
 Students can write articles and book reviews and see their contributions in a magazine on sale in shops!
 Visit http://www.upstartmag.co.nz/ for more information.

 Websites with great ideas to motivate writing

-www.literacyshed.com UK site with a huge range of user-friendly resources and lesson ideas – images, music video’s film clips
+www.literacyshed.com UK site with a huge range of user-friendly resources and lesson ideas, images, music videos and film clips

-https://www.abc.net.au/btn/ Behind the News Australian ABC news website – great for current events – new items have printed transcripts to go with them
+https://www.abc.net.au/btn/ Behind the News (Australian ABC website).
+Great for current events – some articles have printed transcripts to go with them

 Here is a list of books we have found useful.
 A complete reference list can be found on page 214 of The Writing Book.

 Everyday Editing, by Jeff Anderson, (2007), Stenhouse, Portland, M.E.